Mathilde Seigner

-Mathilde Seigner (born 17 January 1968) is a French actress.
+Mathilde Seigner is a French actress.

-Early life
+Early life and education

-Seigner was born in Paris.
+Mathilde Seigner was born in Paris, France.
 She is the granddaughter of actor Louis Seigner (1903–1991).
 She is the sister of Emmanuelle Seigner and a niece of Françoise Seigner.

+Seigner studied comedy at the French theatre school Cours Florent drama school in Paris.

 Career

+Seigner first appeared on screen alongside her sister Emmanuelle in Le Sourire (The Smile) directed by Claude Miller.

 Seigner's acting performances have been confined to French-language films, but she has appeared in a number of productions.
-She won Best Actress at the Montreal World Film Festival in 2001 for her role in Betty Fisher and Other Stories and has been nominated for a César Award three times.
+She won Best Actress at the Montreal World Film Festival in 2001 for her role in Betty Fisher et autres histoires (Alias Betty), and has been nominated for a César Award three times.

-Seigner studied comedy at Florent (famous French school of theater), before making her first appearance in theaters in 1994, alongside her sister Emmanuelle in Le Sourire (Smile) directed by Claude Miller.
 She received the Prix Michel Simon in 1995 for her role in Rosine.
-Two years later, she won a Cesar Award for Best Supporting Actress for her role in Nettoyage à sec.
+Two years later, she won a César Award for Best Supporting Actress for her role in Nettoyage à sec.

 Seigner won the Romy Schneider Prize in 1999.
-Mathilde Seigner is appreciated for her spontaneity and strong character, she quickly gained favor with the public, thanks to the nostalgic Une hirondelle a fait le printemps (2001) as a city dweller who discovers the joys of the countryside.
-She appeared in Le passager de l'été, Zone libre, and Dance avec lui.
+Her other films include Une hirondelle a fait le printemps (2001) as a city dweller who discovers the joys of the countryside; Le passager de l'été, Zone libre, and Danse avec lui (2007).
 With 3 amis, she returned to comedy, in such films as Tout pour plaire and Détrompez-vous.

 She returned in 2009 with three dramatic comedies about family (Quelque chose à te dire, Trésor and Une semaine sur deux (et la moitié des vacances scolaires)).
 After Fini les vacances (2010), she appeared in Camping 2 and the remake of La guerre des boutons (2011).

 In 2012, Seigner appeared in Dans la tourmente and Max.
-In September 2013, she appeared onstage.
 Two years after L'amour, la mort les fringues, she appeared in Nina, a comedy in which she is the heroine alongside François Berléand and François Vincentelli, as her husband and lover, respectively.

-Personal life

-From 1998 to 2001 she had an affair with the comedian Laurent Gerra.

-From 2002 to 2005, she was a couple with the actor Antoine Duléry.

-Since October 2006, Seigner has lived with Mathieu Petit, a cameraman; they have a son.

-She is the sister-in-law of film director Roman Polanski, who married her sister Emmanuelle in 1989.

-Controversies
+Other activities

 In 2009, Seigner signed a petition in support of her brother-in-law Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 On 24 February 2012, during the César Award ceremony, she interrupted the telecast when Michel Blanc won, stating she would have preferred that Joey Starr won.